 So if genetics dealt you a crappy hand (and shrimpy arms) are you doomed to a life of twig arms forever?
 Not if I have anything to say about it!

 Below are the steps you should follow to build bigger arms and finally fill out the sleeves in those baggy t-shirts.

 A little basic, but to gain biceps, you need to understand biceps.

 Biceps, or biceps brachii, are the muscles in front of your upper arm with two tendons attached to the shoulder and one to the elbow.
 The biceps helps us lift, pull, and–very important here–twist the forearms.

-The biceps has three parts: the long head and the short head, which are on the upper bicep, and the brachialis, at the elbow.
+The biceps has three parts: the long head (the outer or lateral side), the short head (the inner or medial side), and the brachialis (closer to the elbow).
 Different exercises target different parts of the biceps, so it’s imperative to get variety in your exercise to punch them up to 15, 16, or even 17-inch biceps.

 Now let’s talk about what you should do to build these muscles up…